 How to Cover a Cast for Soccer (A Complete Guide)

 Injuries are common in the game of soccer.
-In some cases, the injuries can be so bad that you fracture a bone, in which you will require a cast for it to heal.
-Ideally, you should not play another game until you recover fully.
+In some cases, injuries can be so bad that you fracture a bone, which you will require a cast for it to heal.
+Ideally, it would be best not to play another game until you recover fully.

-However, if you must play a game with an arm cast, you could cover it properly to prevent injuring yourself further or accidentally hurting other players around you.
+However, if you must play a game with an arm cast, you could cover it adequately to prevent further injuring yourself or accidentally hurting other players.
 Therefore, you can learn how to cover a cast for soccer here.

 • Bubble wrap or foam